jonnonz1/nz-statute-book/acts/public/2010/unit-titles-act-2010.md

 **Creation of new easements and covenants**

 ### 62 Powers of body corporate in respect of easements and covenants over or for benefit of common property
-(1) The body corporate may, after a special resolution to do so, over the whole or any part of the common property,— (a) grant an easement in gross or for the benefit of any unit or any other land; or (b) enter into a covenant for the benefit of any unit or any other land.
+(1) The body corporate may, after a special resolution to do so, grant an easement or enter into a covenant over the whole or any part of the common property.
 (2) The body corporate may, after a special resolution to do so, over any unit or any land that is not common property,— (a) acquire an easement for the benefit of the common property; or (b) enter into a covenant for the benefit of common property.
 (3) The body corporate may, after a special resolution to do so, enter into a variation or surrender of— (a) an easement or covenant over any unit or any land that is not common property for the benefit of the common property; or
-  (b) an easement or covenant over the common property for the benefit of any unit or any other land.
+  (b) an easement or covenant over the common property.
 (4) Before dealing with common property under subsection (1), (2), or (3), a subsidiary body corporate must obtain the consent to the dealing by special resolution from—
   (a) the body corporate for its parent unit title development; and (b) the body corporate for any unit title development located between the subsidiary unit title development and its head unit title development; and